Community Structure in Industrial SAT Instances: The Community Structure of Industrial SAT Instances

 \section{The Community Structure of Industrial SAT Instances}

 In this section, we present the analysis of the community structure of SAT instances.
-To this purpose, we represent SAT instances as graphs using the VIG and CVIG model, and we analyze the community structure of these graphs using the Louvain Method.
-Notice that LM is not able to compute the community structure of bipartite graphs according to Definition~\ref{def-modbi}, since it collapses all nodes of the same community into a single node in the folding step, i.e., destroying the bipartite structure of the graph.
-Therefore, in order to compute the community structure of the CVIG model, we have adapted this algorithm for bipartite graphs, re-implementing the folding step to preserve the bipartite structure of the graph.
-In particular, we replace the folding function by the function described in Algorithm~\ref{alg-GFA2}.
+To this purpose, we represent SAT instances as graphs using the VIG and CVIG model, and we analyze the community structure of these graphs using the Louvain Method.\footnote{The software we use in the experimentation is publicly available in { \url{https://www.ugr.es/~jgiraldez/}}.}